shendude/playlist-preserver/README.md

 # intro spiel
 Have you ever been annoyed at soundcloud copyright takedowns?
 Ever create that perfect 50-track driving playlist only to find out weeks later that it had become 47 tracks long?
 Ever stared at your playlist trying to remenber what songs were removed, only to give up in frustration?

 Now no longer will you have to accept 47 track long 50-track playlists!
-With playlist-preserver you will be able to clearly see what songs were added or removed, in addition to keeping track of coypright takedowns!
+With playlist-preserver you will be able to clearly see what songs were added or removed, in addition to keeping track of copyright takedowns!
 Give the middle finger to the man!

 # what it does
 This simple app allows you to save a playlist on your computer as raw text.
 Resubmitting your playlist (from text form) to this app highlights recent changes to your playlist, in addition to designating which songs were removed.
 It is recommended to update your playlist text file with this app as changes are made to your soundcloud playlist.